L-sampson/Parsing-Points/README.md

 ## Features
 * Retrieves all in-season(sports)
 * Retrieves live and completed scores for the past 3 days.
-* Retrieves betting odds from multiple bookmakers in table to reference odds/scores.
+* Retrieves betting odds from multiple bookmakers and stores in table to reference odds/scores later.
 * Allows users to place bets and give a prediction for potential earnings.
 * Allows users to save their bets/predictions as a file(BetSlip) to print and take to their favorite sporting event.